litphp/litphp/docs/index.md

 #### Routing to find stub

-We use `FastRouteConfiguration` from `litphp/router-fast-route` package, which is a `nikic/fast-route` adapter.The `$routes` param fed into it is a callback with `\FastRoute\RouteCollector` param, on which you can invoke methods to add route into FastRoute.
+We use `FastRouteConfiguration` from `litphp/router-fast-route` package, which is a `nikic/fast-route` adapter.
+The `$routes` param fed into it is a callback with `\FastRoute\RouteCollector` param, on which you can invoke methods to add route into FastRoute.
 (If you want write a class for it, you can extend `FastRouteDefinition`, which is a invokable class with same signature)

 The value you fed into `RouteCollector` is called **stub**, it's a stub for concrete **action** class, so you can delay the instantiate, reducing cost for having bunch of actions (often with different but many service instances bounded)